Rodadero Santa Marta with Kids: 3-Day Guide

 Where to Eat in Rodadero

-For our first night in Rodadero, Santa Marta, we wanted to grab some food for breakfast at the supermarket, so we grabbed some food at a nearby fast food place called Patacon Con Con.
+On our first night in Rodadero Santa Marta, we stopped at the supermarket to pick up breakfast food.
+Afterwards, we grabbed dinner at a nearby fast food place called Patacón Con Cón.
 We were attracted by the picture of pizza on the outside, which we knew the kids would devour.

-Arepas are sandwiches with corn bread (in this case corn tortillas) with a filling.
-We had chorizo, Mexicano, hawaiiano and mixto (mixed meat) arepas and they were all quite tasty (the Mexicano with steak, cheese and jalapenos was the best).
+The arepas we tried were made with corn-based bread and filled like sandwiches.
+We had chorizo, Mexicano, Hawaiiano and mixto (mixed meat) arepas and they were all quite tasty.
+The Mexicano with steak, cheese and jalapenos was the best.

 The kids had chicken nuggets and French fries (which they were indifferent about) while we split orders of pork ribs and steak.
 The kids were more eager to get their hands on the ribs than their chicken fingers!